jonathanmorgan/context_text/README.md

         STATIC_ROOT = '/var/www/html/static'

-- run the following command to initialize static files for your applications (have to sudo if the folder is in webroot, owned by root):
+- run the following command to initialize static files for your applications (have to sudo if the folder is in webroot, owned by root if you changed permissions to 777, should not need `sudo`):

         (sudo) python manage.py collectstatic